Holidays and Special Services

 In addition to special holiday services, Trinity often hosts special events and services for the city in times of celebration or sorrow.
-Examples from 2016 include an Evensong to Celebrate Marriage Equality, and a day-long Election Day Vigil to pray for our nation and our common life.
+Examples include an Evensong to Celebrate Marriage Equality, and a day-long Election Day Vigil to pray for our nation and our common life.

 SEASONS AND HOLIDAYS THROUGHOUT THE YEAR